s-ol/alive/docs/guide.md

     (def fancy-math (require "math"))
     (trace (fancy-math/+ 1 2))

-In practice this is rarely useful, which is why the `require` shortcut exists.
+In practice, this is rarely useful, which is why the `require` shortcut exists.
 The full version of [import*][] on the other hand defines every symbol from the imported module individually.
 The expanded version is the following: